-The level of cash balances held are directly related to the level of contracting activity and participant Councils are invoiced in advance for the main contracts to ensure that sufficient cash is available to meet the contractual requirements of arc21, which run at around £3m per month.
-The level of cash held at the year end is deemed to be prudent to meet the short term obligations of the organisation and represents around 11% of turnover.
+The level of cash balances held are directly related to the level of contracting activity and participant Councils are invoiced in advance for the main contracts to ensure that sufficient cash is available to meet the contractual requirements of arc21, which run at around £2.5m per month.
+The level of cash held at the year end is deemed to be prudent to meet the short term obligations of the organisation and represents 12.4% (10.6% 2012/13) of total income.